amirduran/duranius-paypal-rest-api-php-library/README.md

 #How to use the library

-Anywhere in your code create DPayPal object:
+Anywhere in your code create `DPayPal` object:

 ```
 require_once './DPayPal.php'; //Import library
 $paypal = new DPayPal(); //Create an object

 ```
-Now if you want to call `SetExpressCheckout` method, just call `SetExpressCheckout` on the `$paypal` object
+Now if you want to call `SetExpressCheckout` PayPal API operation, just call `SetExpressCheckout` on the `$paypal` object like it is demonstrated here:

 `$response = $paypal->SetExpressCheckout($requestParams);`

-where `$requestParams` is array which contains values required by PayPal, and `$response` is response received by PayPal.
+where `$requestParams` is array which contains key=>value pairs required by PayPal, and `$response` is response object received by PayPal.

 Here is another example:

-Please have a look at this PayPal payment flow in order to understand how things are working: https://www.paypalobjects.com/webstatic/en_US/developer/docs/ec/sandboxEC.gif
+Before we proceed with an example, please have a look at this PayPal payment flow in order to understand how things are working: https://www.paypalobjects.com/webstatic/en_US/developer/docs/ec/sandboxEC.gif

 This example explains how to obtain TOKEN from Paypal (steps 1, 2 and 3 from the image above):